run-ai/docs/docs/Researcher/Walkthroughs/quickstart-jupyter.md

         For more information on submitting Workloads and creating Assets via the user interface, see [Workload documentation](../workloads/workspaces/overview.md).

 === "API"
+    Copy the following command to your terminal.
+Make sure to update the below parameters according to the comments.
+For more details, see [Workspaces API reference](https://api-docs.run.ai/latest/tag/Workspaces):

     ``` bash
     curl -L 'https://<COMPANY-URL>/api/v1/workloads/workspaces' \ # (1)
     -H 'Content-Type: application/json' \